Online Induction >> What is an Orientation?

 A face to face orientation might include a site tour with instructions around different locations.

 Orientations are an excellent medium for conveying important safety materials to new staff, contractors, students and volunteers.
+Ensure everyone is ready for their first day and create a consistent and engaging start.

 A refresher orientation might be done annually to make sure that new and existing orientation material is understood by existing staff and other orgnisation role types.
 Orientations might also be role based where a manager orientation, volunteer orientation, casual staff orientation or subcontractor orientation is created to run through important new starter topics just for those specific roles versus organisation wide orientations.